redtexts/texts/gorter_1920_open_letter_to_lenin.md

 And you, Comrade Lenin, are in favour of the rank and file movement in England (although this often causes a split, and although many of its members want the destruction of the Trade Unions!) and against the Workers' Unions in Germany.

-### Executive Committee's Opportunism.
+## Executive Committee's Opportunism.

 I can explain your attitude and that of the Executive Committee only by opportunism; and a mistaken opportunism to boot.

 It goes without saying that the Left Wing of the Communists in England cannot go as far as in Germany, because in England the revolution has not begun yet.
 It cannot as yet organise the rank and file movement all over the country into one whole for the revolution.
 But the English Left Wing is preparing this.
 And as soon as the revolution comes, the great masses of workers will leave the old Trade Unions as unserviceable for the revolution, and will join the industrial organisations.

 And as the Left Communist Wing penetrates everywhere into this movement, seeking to spread the Communist ideas, it raises the workers by means of its example on to a higher level, also there, and already now.
-And, as in Germany, that is its real aim [(14)][notes].
+And, as in Germany, that is its real aim^[You, Comrade, and many with you, use here the argu­ment that the Comm­unists, by leaving the Trade Unions, lose touch with the masses.
+But is not the closest touch obtained in the work­shops?
+And have not all workshops turned more than ever into debating halls?
+How can the Left Comm­unists possibly lose touch, then?].

 The General Workers' Unions, and the rank and file movement, which are both founded on the factories, the workshops, and on these alone, are the forerunners of the Workers' Councils, the Soviets.
 As the revolution in Western Europe will be very difficult and consequently of probably very long duration, there will be a long period of transition, in which the Trade Unions are no longer any good, and in which there are no Soviets as yet.
 This period of transition will be filled out with the struggle against the Trade Unions, their re-forming, their replacing by better organisations.
 You need not fear, we will have ample time!

 Once again this will be so, not because we of the Left Wing will it so, but because the revolution must needs have these new organisations.
 The revolution cannot triumph without them.

-### Hail the Rank and File Movement.
+## Hail the Rank and File Movement.

 All hail, therefore, the rank and file movement in England, and the Workers' Unions in Germany, first forerunners of the Soviets in Europe.
 Good luck to you, the first organisations that, with the Communist parties, will bring the revolution in Western Europe.